| E-*What*?- Getting to grips with Email!

 wink ;-) too, or smile ( or ).
 There are lots of these symbols (called

+emoticons) and you will probably coming across a lot more.
 If you're emailing someone on serious business etc, check your spelling

 just as you would in a letter.
 The odd mistake isn't so bad, but too many